 Figure 4.
-Temperature profile obtained after 1 year (left) and 30 years (right) of heat extraction from the 1D and 3D finite and semi-infinite models for constant heat flux boundaries of -0.068 and 0.068 W/m² associated to a steady state temperature gradient of 0.031 °C/km (black profile).
-In the 3D models, two vertical profiles situated at the borehole location (x=0) and at a distance x=4.5-m (1-year) and 26.5-m (30-year) away from the borehole.
+Temperature profile obtained after 1 year (left) and 30 years (right) of heat extraction from the 1D and 3D finite and semi-infinite models for constant heat flux boundaries of -0.068 and 0.068 W/m² associated with a steady state temperature gradient of 0.031 °C/km (black profile).
+In the 3D models, the data are extracted from vertical profiles situated at the borehole location (x=0) and at a distance x=4.5-m (1-year) and 26.5-m (30-year) away from the borehole.

 Results from the 40-m long finite BHE model with constant heat flux boundaries (yellow line) first confirm that the extraction of a heat load of 1000 W induces a uniform temperature decline of 5°C along the borehole for both simulation periods, in accordance with the mathematical model.
 By integrating the temperature difference between the final and initial states, we also show that after the same production period, the overall changes in temperature in the 40-m and 1000-m long models are consistent (i.e. ΔT = 1820°C after 30 years).
 However, the Gaussian-type temperature distribution along the semi-infinite model reveals that part of the heat is sourced from the areas situated above and below the borehole.
-This effect is particularly visible after 30 years, where the decline in temperature is maximal at the mid-borehole.
+This effect is particularly visible after 30 years, where the decline in temperature is maximal at the mid-borehole (light blue line in Figure 4B).

 We therefore suggest to calculate the integrated temperature difference between both models in the borehole depth interval in order to evaluate the effects of axial heat recharge on the temperature profile, according to Eq.
 XXX: